 Do you know how much food is wasted and thrown away each year?

 Hang on tight; you’re going to be blown away by the stats.
-According to the USDA, it is estimated that we throw away 30% – 40% of our food.
+According to Feeding America, it is estimated that we throw away 30% – 40% of our food.

 A family of four tosses out ~$1,500 worth of food a year!